CeciliaUCL/UExpense/README.md

 # REPLACE WITH YOUR APP NAME
+This APP is designed to record daily expenses and implement expenditure classifications

 This is the Final assessment template for CASA0014 - Please use this template and edit the relevant sections to personalise.
 This section has a short introduction to what the application is